-Join us on our Green River canoe trip and discover why this trip is one of WI’s favorite destinations.
+Join us on our Green River canoe trip and discover why this trip is one of Wilderness Inquiry’s favorite destinations.
 Take in scenery as stunning as you’ll find anywhere in the world, as you paddle the river slicing through the red rocks of Utah’s Labyrinth Canyon.
 See layers of exposed red rock formations at every turn, investigate cliff side Anasazi ruins, and explore magnificent side canyons.
 Examine graffiti from early European travelers etched beside Native American petroglyphs on the canyon walls.
 We will take a close look at John Wesley Powell’s explorations of the river and the surrounding terrain.

 ItineraryExpand All Fields